csu-signal/llama_cdcr/README.md

 # llama_cdcr
 This repository contains source code for reproducing the experiments that were conducted for the paper titled, "Okay, Let's Do This!
-Modeling Event Coreference with Generated Rationales and Knowledge Distillation", accepted at NAACL 2024 Main Conference.
+Modeling Event Coreference with Generated Rationales and Knowledge Distillation" (https://arxiv.org/abs/2404.03196), accepted at NAACL 2024 Main Conference.
 Our experiments use LLaMA2-chat-7B as the teacher model and Longformer-base as the student model.

 ## Installation and Dependencies
 The [**requirements.txt**](./requirements.txt). file contains dependencies that are needed to run the experiments in our pipeline.